afragen/add-custom-header-images/readme.txt

 ## Changelog

 #### 1.5.0
-* removed specific srcset code as it was unnecessary and caused failures.
+* removed specific srcset code as it was unnecessary and caused failures. `srcset` needs to be set correctly in `header.php`

 #### 1.4.2
 * fixed malformed closing `strong` tag in error message